bartekxk/Fruits-Recognition/README.md

 # Fruits-Recognition
 Fruits Recognition using tensorflow and keras libraries.
 Dataset was taken from kaggle website.
-With validation.py script we can upload any fruit image and recognize them.
+With validation.py script we can upload any fruit image and recognize it.

 ## Model
     tf.keras.layers.Conv2D(filters=32, padding='same', kernel_size=(2, 2), activation='relu', input_shape=(100,100,3)),